 These are blocks that generally travel from the outside edge of your center triangle toward your center on an inward trajectory.
-This is often referred to as a Soto or outside initiated movement.
-So, the Chudan Uke described below could also accurately be described (and often is by other martial arts systems) as Soto Chudan Uke in some circumstances, for example if you are blocking the outside of an attacker’s arm.
+This is often referred to as a Soto or outside-initiated movement.
+So, the Chudan Uke described below could also accurately be described (and often is by other martial arts systems) as Chudan Soto Uke in some circumstances, for example, if you are blocking the outside of an attacker’s arm.

 While there may be occasions where you will want or need to extend these blocks outside of your center triangle the blocks are usually most efficient, protective, and otherwise beneficial if they are delivered solely within the confines of your center triangle.

 This is often referred to as an Inward Block because the direction of travel is generally from your ear and inward toward your center.
-You should perform this block with a tightly closed fist and impact the opponent’s arm (or other target) with the little finger side of the fist, but below the fingers using the muscular part of the side palm.
-Using rotational delivery the hand then rotates while still in contact with the attacker’s arm in order to move their arm outward, downward, or in some other controlling manner.
+You should perform this block with a tightly closed fist and impact the opponent’s arm (or another target) with the little finger side of the fist, but below the fingers using the muscular part of the side palm.
+Using rotational delivery the hand then rotates while still in contact with the attacker’s arm to move their arm outward, downward, or in some other controlling manner.

-It is important that you make contact with the hand rather than the arm.
+You must make contact with the hand rather than the arm.
 New students always want to block with the arm because they instinctively feel it provides a broader area of protection.
 While this is true, there is another underlying factor that must be considered.

 When you strike with Chudan Uke the little finger side of the wrist is directed into the target.
 If you strike with the forearm then the area of your arm just above the wrist is what will impact the attacker’s arm or leg.
 If you and the attacker are both using your right arms, then your arm will contact the attacker’s arm just above his or her wrist.
-This will be on the side of his or her arm adjacent to the attacker’s thumb.
+This will be on the side of their arm adjacent to the attacker’s thumb.

-Near the wrist in the forearm are two bones, the radius and the ulna.
+Near the wrist in the forearm are two bones, the radius, and the ulna.
 The radius is largest near the wrist and then tapers down to become smaller as it approaches the elbow.
 The ulna is much the opposite.
 It is largest near the elbow but then grows increasingly thinner as it approaches the wrist joint.
 Anatomically the radius bone sits adjacent to the thumb side of your wrist while the ulna sits adjacent to the little finger side of the wrist.

 If you slam your lower right forearm into the striking right forearm of your opponent then you are in effect slamming your smaller ulna bone into the larger radius bone of your opponent’s arm.
 If a bone is going to break, it will likely be yours.

-For this reason (and others) we stress that is important to block using the fleshy part of the compact fist rather than the forearm.
+For this reason (and others) we stress that it is important to block using the fleshy part of the compact fist rather than the forearm.
 Self-preservation in a conflict is essential.
 You do not want to do anything that may result in an injury that gives your opponent an instantaneous advantage.